benjaminion/upgrading-ethereum-book/src/book.md

   - [`Validator`](/part3/containers/dependencies#validator) objects store the effective balances.
 The [registry](/part3/containers/state#registry) in the beacon state contains the list of validators alongside a separate list of the actual balances.

 ### Rewards and Penalties <!-- /part2/economics/rewards -->

+#### Introduction

+The three ongoing mechanisms in Ethereum's proof of stake designed to encourage economically rational validators to act in the protocol's best interests are rewards, penalties, and punishments.

+  - Rewards are provided to validators that participate in the protocol by attesting to blocks, proposing blocks, or participating in sync committees.
+Rewards are tuned so that more valuable contributions (such as timely votes, or well-assembled blocks) receive a greater amount.
+  - Penalties are taken from validators that fail to participate in the protocol, for example if they are offline, or following a different fork.
+  - Punishments are also known as slashings and apply only in very specific cases of rule-breaking in the protocol.

+It's fairly common to hear of the penalties for being offline being referred to as "getting slashed".
+This is incorrect.
+Being slashed is a severe punishment for very specific misbehaviours, and results in the validator being ejected from the protocol in addition to some or all of its stake being removed.
+Penalties for being offline are relatively very mild.

+In this section we will cover rewards and penalties.
+In the next we will look at how these rewards and penalties are modified if the beacon chain is not finalising.
+Finally, we will look at slashing.

+#### The reward curve

+TODO

+NB "Issuance"

+#### Rewards

 TODO